openxla/stablehlo/docs/reference.md

 func.func @check_tolerance() {
   %0 = stablehlo.constant dense<0.20000000000000001110> : tensor<f32>

-  // The following assertion succeeds as %0 is almost equal to the provided
+  // The following check succeeds as %0 is almost equal to the provided
   // constant modulo the tolerance, mentioned above. check.almost_eq %0, dense<0.199999988> : tensor<f32>

-  // The following assertion fails as %0 is not bitwise equal to the provided
+  // The following check fails as %0 is not bitwise equal to the provided
   // constant.
   check.eq %0, dense<0.199999988> : tensor<f32>